jerichochua/reddit-clone/README.md

 To gather coverage data, run `npm run coverage`.

+A test database needs to be created with the same schema as the normal database.

 ## Environment variables

 You will need to create a `.env` file in the `backend` folder (`backend/.env`) with the following variables: